Initial boundary value problem for 1D scalar balance laws with strictly convex flux: Introduction and main results

 \subsection{Organization of the paper}

 The rest of the article is organized as follows.
-In section $2$, we recollect some well known results which will be useful to prove Theorem \eqref{thm explicit formula}.
-In section $3$, we prove Theorem \eqref{thm explicit formula} via variational approach.
-Section $4$ discusses the boundary conditions.
-Lastly, in section $5$ we construct generalised characteristic and show the solution for the initial-boundary value problem is entropy admissible in the sense of Lax.
+In \cref{section 2}, we prove \cref{thm explicit formula} via a variational approach and discuss the boundary conditions.
+In \cref{section 4}, we construct generalized characteristics (\cref{GC thm}) and show that the solution for the initial-boundary value problem is entropy admissible in the sense of Lax.
+Finally, using this and the boundary condition \eqref{boundary condition}, we conclude \cref{UES}.